BraulioH115/Labs-and-Projects/Process Management and Scheduling.md

 Background Process Execution

--We executed a program in the background using the `&` operator:
+- We executed a program in the background using the `&` operator:

         ./lab03 &

 This confirmed that the process was running independently of the shell.